google/flatbuffers/docs/source/CppUsage.md

 load a schema file (which populates `Parser` with definitions), followed by one or more JSON files.

+As optional argument to `Parse`, you may specify a null-terminated list of include paths.
+If not specified, any include statements try to resolve from the current directory.

 If there were any parsing errors, `Parse` will return `false`, and `Parser::err` contains a human readable error string with a line number etc, which you should present to the creator of that file.